tometoproject/tometo/README.md

 pip3 install numpy aeneas
 ```

-Then, you can clone the repositories.
+Then, you can clone the repository.
 Make sure you have a user account and that
 you've added your SSH key to GitLab (if not, you can use the HTTPS checkout):

 ```
 git clone git@marisa.cloud:tometo/tometo.git
-git clone git@marisa.cloud:tometo/otemot.git
 ```

-It's not strictly necessary to have them be siblings in the same directory, but
-if you want to use a convenience script to have both apps run at once, you
-should.

 ### Tometo Setup